MubashirAlam89/NFT-Collection-And-NFT-MarketPlace-Project/My-NFT-Marketplace/README.md

 # NFT MARKETPLACE PROJECT

-NftMarketPlace Smart which is fully costumized. and fully qualified with project requirements.
+NftMarketPlace Smart which is fully customized. and fully qualified with project requirements.
 This smart contract is tested. deployed and verify with HardHat on Bsc-Testnet.

 ## Deployment